jugengawande/MCTSplaysBattleship/readme.md

 ![plot](/Assets/gameplay_1.png)

-The analysis of the algorithm can be found in the the following file [a relative link] (gameplay_analysis.ipynb)
+The analysis of the algorithm can be found in the the gameplay_analysis.ipynb